Cleanse · Balance · Restore

 Rinse.

-A final rinse with water carries the milk cleanly away — leaving the skin balanced, lipid-replete, and never tight.
+A final water rinse carries the milk cleanly away — leaving the skin balanced, lipid-replete, and ready for the cotton cloth to lift any last residue.

 The Science